ggcr/Panorama-Stitching/README.md

 Combines multiple images with overlapping fields of view to produce a segmented Panorama by making homographies between them.
 By doing homographies transformations and blending them together nicely we can make Panoramas out of multiple images.

+This is part of an optional Lab Assignment from the [Computer Vision](http://www.cvc.uab.es/shared/teach/a102784/) course at [UAB](https://www.uab.cat/).

 ## Overview

 #### Input Images